SarahBeth026/public/beezwax_SQL_exercise/instructions.md

 WHERE POVERTY_COMPARE_TO_STATE = 'ABOVE'
 ```

->*Notes: I just added this one as a quick way to see if they got the same answer I did.*
+>*Notes: I just added this one as a quick way to see if they got the same answer I did.
+There should be 196 schools with >100 enrollment and a district poverty rate higher than the state*